NITYANANDA/tsf/examples/jaxrs-oauth/README.txt

 code to completely encapsulate the complexities of OAuth from the implementation of the Restaurant Reservations application.

 With OAuth 2.0 the process will become even simpler.
-Effectively, the steps involving the temporarily request and access token keys will be dropped and only the user authorization step will be needed.